zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/17-sac2/10-sensing/10-sensing-calibration.md

 Gather your drone build and and a meter stick.
 Hold the meter stick up, or lean it against a wall.
 Face the sensor at  1 cm above the ground and use the multimeter to measure the voltage, as was done in Build Part 2 Checkpoint.
 Record the voltage in the spreadsheet column titled "Voltage (V)".
 Repeat this step for each distance measurement.

+Note: For the distances less than 10cm, you will need to use the 20V setting on the multimeter when measuring.
+For greater distances, you can use the 2V setting.

 ### Analyze the Data

 Figure 1 is a scatter plot that compares the voltage output from the sensor to the distance from the ground.
 Take a look at one of the data points on the plot.
 Notice that the _x_ value is the distances that you measured at, and the _y_ value is the voltage output that you recorded.
 We can use this plot to get the distance from the voltage.
 However, what happens if we are given a voltage that is not one of our data points?
 For example, we know the voltages at 40cm and 50cm, but what if the drone is at 45cm?